Maintainers III: Practice, Policy and Care

 What to Do

-If you are being harassed, notice that someone else is being harassed, or have any other concerns, please contact one of the Maintainers Duty Officers.
-These individuals will be named on The Maintainers website several weeks prior to the conference.
+If you are being harassed, notice that someone else is being harassed, or have any other concerns, please contact one of the Maintainers Duty Officers: Jessica Meyerson <email@example.com>, Andrew Russell <firstname.lastname@example.org>, or Lee Vinsel <email@example.com>.
 They will assist participants by helping to shape the structure and tone of the meeting environment or otherwise helping those experiencing harassment to feel safe for the duration of the event.
-Maintainers Duty Officers may be contacted during and after the meeting or by filling out an Anonymous Report Form.
 However, if you or others are in imminent danger, please first phone emergency services at 911.
-Both our Duty Officer contact information and the link to the Report Form will be posted in the near future.
+Maintainers Duty Officers may be contacted during and after the meeting or by filling out this Report Form.

 Participants who are asked to stop harassing or intimidating behaviors are expected to comply immediately.
 Those who violate our code of conduct may be warned, sanctioned, or expelled at the discretion of the organizers.